 Each floor has its own common room, considered a gathering place for residents in the corridor.
-The common rooms contain an Xbox games room (Xbox provided), kitchenette, dining area, TV room (Foxtel and DVD provided) and lounge area.
+The common rooms contain a games room, kitchenette, dining area, TV room, and lounge area.
 Noise should be kept to a minimum and the common rooms should be left in a clean and tidy state after use.
 The College reserves the right to close common rooms if they are left in a mess.
 Furniture and resources from the common rooms are not to be taken from the common rooms under any circumstances.